libris/librisxl/rest/API.md

 `application/ld+json`.
 The default content type is `text/html`, which would give you an HTML rendering of the post and not just the underlying data.

-The response also contains an `ETag` header, which you must use if you are going to update the post.
+The response also contains an `ETag` header, which you must use (as a If-Match header) if you are going to update the post.

 #### Example